About The Spunky Coconut

 I believe in eating healthy real food.
 I know that chocolate and dessert can be as nutrient-dense as pot roast.
 Most of all I hope you enjoy these recipes that have changed my family’s life!

-I never met a vegetable I didn’t like.
+1. I never met a vegetable I didn’t like.
 I LOVE vegetables.
 And fat.
 Fat is my favorite.
 Like coconut.
 And I love pizza.
 Oh, and dark chocolate.
 Yes.
 Basically I love food.
 Real food.
 Healthy food.

-Spreading awareness about child slavery on cacao (chocolate) plantations in Africa is important to me.
+2. Spreading awareness about child slavery on cacao (chocolate) plantations in Africa is important to me.
 I talk about it in my chocolate cookbook.
 Eat fair trade chocolate, and help me inform others.

-I gained 80 pounds with each of my first two pregnancies.
+3. I gained 80 pounds with each of my first two pregnancies.
 I didn’t know I had celiac disease at that time, and I think I was starving.
 Not starving from lack of food, but starving of nutrition.
 Whatever nutrition I might have had was going to growing a baby, and I was left feeling like I was dying of hunger, despite packing on pounds.
 People who eat food can be malnourished too.
 Like when you have celiac disease and you don’t know it, or when you eat processed frankenfood that shouldn’t even be called food.
 Or both.

-I have always struggled to maintain my weight.
+6. I have always struggled to maintain my weight.
 As an adult I have been almost 100 pounds, and I have been over 200 pounds.
 It’s very frustrating.
 Nowadays I try to focus on being healthy instead of my weight.
 I no longer own a scale.
 Being healthy is the most important thing to me.
 I love walking.
 Walking is my Prozac.

-We moved from Annapolis, Maryland to near Boulder, Colorado in 2007.
+7. We moved from Annapolis, Maryland to near Boulder, Colorado in 2007.
 It was a total leap of faith.
 We sold one of our cars and most of our possessions to pay for the move (over half way across the country), where we didn’t know anyone or have any jobs waiting for us.
 Basically, we were miserable in Maryland, and we wanted to be happy.
 So we moved.
-And living there was awesome.
+And living in Colorado was awesome.

-Our middle daughter has special needs, and I nearly stopped believing that she would ever potty train.
+8. Our middle daughter has special needs, and I nearly stopped believing that she would ever potty train.
 Then, when she was 10-years-old, she finally did.
 I still pinch myself every day.
 It’s a dream come true.

-After six years in Colorado we moved even further west, to Southern California.
+9. After six years in Colorado we moved even further west, to Southern California.
 The weather here is how I imagine the weather in heaven to be.
 Every place we’ve lived has had its perks.
 Here are some of the perks of where we live now: There is a lemon tree that grows over my fence, and I make fresh pressed lemon juice for months.
 I feel like I’m on vacation in my backyard.
 Every month we drive (an hour) to the ocean.
 We’ve been to so many different beaches, I’ve lost track.
 Sun and blue skies almost every day.
 Yes.

-I believe in faith and grace.
+10. I believe in faith and grace.
 It took me a while to find them.
 I’m so grateful for both.
 What do they mean to me?
 They mean that everything is going to be okay.
 How will it be okay?
 I have no idea, that’s not important.
 All that matters is to believe.
 And to listen to your passions and instincts.
 Doing what makes you happy is really hard and scary.
 So just do it, and don’t think about it.
 That’s my motto.
 And treat others the way you want to be treated.
 Love.